 13 Major Components of a Contract

-Contracts are mutually binding agreements that details the obligations of both parties: in terms of procuring work , they relate to both the buyer and the seller.
+Contracts are mutually binding agreements that detail the obligations of both parties: in terms of procuring work, they relate to both the buyer and the seller.

-While contracts are customized for each agreement , they tend to fall into a number of standard patterns , such as fixed price, cost reimbursible, or Time and Material (T&M) contracts.
+While contracts are customized for each agreement, they tend to fall into a number of standard patterns, such as fixed price, cost reimbursable, or Time and Material (T&M) contracts.

 Here are some of the major components of a change contract…

 The contract has to describe what the project is all about.
 It has to explain what the major focus of the project will be as well as some of the major deliverables and general scope of the project.

 #2 Delivery date

 The contract also has to specify the delivery date for the general project as well as some of the milestone dates that the project has to meet before it can be considered a success.